 d) Or you could fast.

-e) Or you could request an alterate dish be provided.
+e) Or you could request that an alternate dish be provided.

-The family is likely under a lot of strain already, and the death of a family member can frequently result in family fights, often over tiny things that are irrational to fight about, and some of these fights turn into longstanding grudges.
+The family is likely under a lot of strain already, and the death of a family member can frequently result in family fights, often over tiny things that are irrational to fight about.
+Some of these fights turn into longstanding grudges.

 (NOTE TO THE READER: If you’ve been to family gatherings following the deaths of a number of loved ones and you’ve never witnessed a fight at one, say a prayer of thanks for having an unusually even-tempered family.)

-Suppose none of the variants for Option 1 are preferable in this case?
+Suppose none of the variants for Option 1 is preferable in this case.
 Is there an Option 2?

 There is . . .

 The simple way to handle the situation is call your pastor in advance, explain the situation, and ask to be dispensed from the requirement of abstinence from meat.